IBM/kubernetes-driver/docs/k8s-install.md

   image: myregistry:registryport/kubedriver-<version>
 ```

 If you have instead saved the image and loaded into the system with docker CLI commands, check the path name of your image with `docker images | grep kubedriver`.
-If the image is just called `kubedriver`, you do not need to make changes to the values.
-However, if the image has a registry path infront of it you should tag thei mage to remove the registry or update your custom values file with the full path as displayed in the list.
+If the image is tagged as `kubedriver:<version>`, you do not need to make changes to the values.
+However, if the image has a registry path infront of it you should tag the image to remove the registry or update your custom values file with the full path as displayed in the list.

 ### Install